Elizabeth S. Russell: Personal life

-Russell was born Elizabeth Buckley Shull born in Ann Arbor, Michigan.
+Russell was born Elizabeth Buckley Shull in Ann Arbor, Michigan.
 She was the eldest child of Margaret Jeffrey Buckley and Aaron Franklin Shull, both of whom were zoologists, and the niece of George H. Shull, a prominent geneticist.
 Elizabeth was fascinated by science and the scientific approach from an early age, leading her to study zoology at the University of Michigan, from which she graduated in 1933.
 After receiving a scholarship from Columbia University and completing her master's degree in 1934, she went to work at the University of Chicago, obtaining her Ph.D. in zoology in 1937, and marrying fellow student William L. Russell the same year.

-Elizabeth was known as "Tibby," her husband gave her this name to set her apart from other Elizabeths working in their lab, affectionately.

 The couple moved to work at Jackson Memorial Laboratory, however, her position was unpaid.
 Russell began studying tumorogenesis in fruitflies (Drosophila melanogaster).
 She had two publications and four children between the years 1940 and 1946 (three boys, Richard, John, and James and a girl, Ellen).
-The nickname Tibby came from her husband, because they worked in a laboratory with several other women named Elizabeth.
+The nickname Tibby came from her husband during this time, because they worked in a laboratory with several other women named Elizabeth.

 In 1947 Russell's marriage ended in divorce, but she maintained a good relationship with her ex-husband.
 Later that year the Jackson Memorial Laboratory burnt down, killing the majority of the research animals.
 Elizabeth was in charge of obtaining new mice from laboratories around the world.

-Research on Hereditary Anemias
+Research contributions

-Russell did multiple works in her time on the research into hereditary anemias of laboratory mice.
-Production in the wildlife sector made his exploration a big widely.
-The results of his research helped to understand the genetic mechanism of blood disorders, which in turn led to the better understanding of such diseases as sickle cell anemia and thalassemia.
+Russell studied hereditary anemias and blood-forming cells, focusing on laboratory mice.
+The results of her research helped to understand the genetic mechanism of blood disorders, which in turn led to the better understanding of such diseases as sickle cell anemia and thalassemia.
+In work published in Science, Russell's work described the genetic basis (a defect in an enzyme) of a fetal anemia, a key biosynthetic step in heme biosynthesis.

-Major works

-Russell went on to genetically characterize many laboratory animals for phenotypes such as physical attributes and disease susceptibilities, completing a monumental histological study on the effect that the major coat color mutations of the mouse have on the physical attributes and distribution of pigment granules in the hair.
+Russell went on to genetically characterize many laboratory animals for phenotypes such as physical attributes and disease susceptibilities, completing a major histological study on the effect that the major coat color mutations of the mouse have on the physical attributes and distribution of pigment granules in the hair.
 This analysis is the first attempt to define each phenotype of the mouse in terms of genetic factors, setting the stage for virtually all coat-color studies.